-If you’re not sure what has caused it or if your cat gets constipated regularly, speak to your vet to establish the underlying cause.
+If you’re unsure what caused it or if your cat gets constipated regularly, speak to your vet to establish the underlying cause.
 Based on the findings the treatment can vary from changes in diet all the way to prescribed medication.

 Diagnosing constipation in cats

 Generally, constipation in cats is easy to diagnose and is done on the basis of their symptoms and medical history.
 Your vet will ask you questions about how your cat has been feeling and will feel around your cat’s colon, where they should be able to locate the accumulated faecal matter.
-If necessary, your vet may also carry out further tests to diagnose the underlying cause which might include abdominal and pelvis x-rays to look for injures, abnormalities or tumours of the pelvic canal.
+If necessary, your vet may also carry out further tests to diagnose the underlying cause, including abdominal and pelvis X-rays to look for injuries, abnormalities or tumours of the pelvic canal.
 Bloodwork and urine tests may be done too to rule out the possibility of an underlying disease.

-Mild cat constipation can be resolved at home, but don’t hesitate to contact the vet if you’re struggling to get your cat back to their normal toilet routine.
-These are some of the remedies you can try while waiting for your vet appointment:
+Mild cat constipation can be resolved at home, but don’t hesitate to contact the vet if you struggle to get your cat back to its normal toilet routine.
+These are some of the remedies you can try at home while waiting for your vet appointment:

 Cat constipation symptoms can be alleviated if you make sure they’re keeping hydrated throughout the day.
 Have water bowls within reach in different places in the house to remind your cat to drink more.
 It’s a good idea to choose in wide water bowls as cats usually prefer their whiskers not to touch the sides.
 They also tend to prefer ceramic or metal bowls.
 Make sure that the water bowls are separate from any food or litter tray areas